 Additionally, the doctor will also exclude any toxic burden due to heavy metals.
 Each patient would be advised at to which supplements they should take to add to the body nutritionally, as well as, supplements that specifically lower blood pressure naturally.
 Support of the patient's liver to eliminate steroids is also important.
 Other issues that need to be addressed are appropriate sex hormone, thyroid hormone, and adrenal hormone balance.
 At the center we use only bioidentical hormones to balance sex hormones.

 With meticulous diet, exercise, appropriate supplementation, balancing of hormones and reducing or eliminating stress, our clinic will be successful in a great many cases without the need for prescription medications.

-The doctor is very passionate about not just treating symptoms but instead finding the cause of the issue and treating that so the problem will not come back in the future.
-This natural treatment plan will guide each patient on the path to long-term, optimal health.Back to Top
+The doctor is very passionate about not just managing symptoms but instead finding the cause of the issue and managing that so the problem will not come back in the future.
+This natural management plan will guide each patient on the path to long-term, optimal health.Back to Top

-Learn more about how the Houston Wellness Clinic treats High Blood Pressure.Request Consultation
+Learn more about how the Houston Wellness Clinic manages High Blood Pressure.Request Consultation